This post will show you how as a beginner, you can model a simple object like a vase or a cup using AutoCAD.

 We will see how you can make use of the REVOLVE command to design realistic object in AutoCAD.

-How to model a vase in AutoCAD
+How to use REVOLVE in AutoCAD

 So, designing a vase in AutoCAD using the REVOLVE command will heavily depend upon the profile you created earlier.